dschnare/binderjs/Reference.md

 Subscribes to the changes of an observable.
 When the callback or `onNotify` function are called the observable sending the notification will be passed as an argument.
 If an observer object does not have an `onNotify` method then the observer object will not subscribe to the observerable.

 	subscribe(fn)
+	subscribe(fn, thisObj)
 	subscribe(observer)

-	fn - The callback function to have called when the observable has changed. observer - An object with a onNotify() function. return - A subscription object with a dispose() function.
+	fn - The callback function to have called when the observable has changed. thisObj - The optional 'this' object to use when calling the subscribed callback. observer - An object with a onNotify() function. return - A subscription object with a dispose() function.